Imperial College Union: Controversies

-The Bars have not been without their fair share of controversies.
+The Venues and Bars have not been without their fair share of controversies.
 In November 2019, the FiveSixEight kitchen was closed for two weeks due to serious health and safety concerns.
-These concerns stemmed from an overloading of the circuit board which powered various kitchen appliances and that Bar Staff were continuously resetting the circuit breakers as they kept on tripping.
-In a concurrent but slightly unrelated electrical fault, a member of staff got an electric shock in the kitchens behind the Union Dining Hall at roughly the same time.
+These concerns stemmed from an overloading of the circuit board which powered various kitchen appliances.
+A member of staff got an electric shock in the kitchens at roughly the same time.
 This resulted in questions being asked about the general health and safety of the Union's itself.
 The Union's kitchen received a food standards rating of 2/5 following an inspection in August of that year by a local council Environmental Health Officer (EHO).
 The officer found mice in the bar and cockroaches in the kitchen which managed to get in via cracks around the edges in the buildings as a result of age.
-The kitchen didn't actually reopen until January 2020.
+The kitchen didn't reopen until January 2020, and eventually received a food standard rating of 5/5 in November 2021.

-A group of 22 staff members were fired after making it onto the roof of the Beit building via a route which was deemed precarious following a leaving drinks event for one of the ex-staff members who had just left on the 7th of November 2021.
-The roof was accessible via a window which had a broken restrictor - neglected by College estates for years - and thus it could be fully opened with a person able to fit through.
-This whole ordeal only came about to the Union's full attention as a result of a complaint submitted due to racist and sexist comments on a whatsapp group chat used by bar staff members to discuss work related topics.
-The consequences of the sackings resulted in 22 people (some of whom were duty bar managers) being fired, the staff members in question having their Union membership being stripped for a few months and the catering venues suddenly finding themselves with a serious staff shortage with H-Bar closing at very short notice due to a lack of duty manager being free.
+A group of 22 staff members were fired after making it onto the roof of the Beit building via a route which was deemed precarious following a leaving drinks event for one of the ex-staff members who had just left on 7 November 2021.
+The roof was accessible via a window which had a broken restrictor and thus it could be fully opened with a person able to fit through.
+This whole ordeal only came about to the Union's full attention as a result of a complaint submitted due to alleged racist comments on a WhatsApp group chat used by bar staff members to discuss work related topics.
+The consequences of the sackings resulted in 22 people (some of whom were duty bar managers) being fired, the staff members in question having their Union memberships stripped for a few months and the venues suddenly finding themselves with a serious staff shortage.